Brian-Pob/Brian-Pob/README.md

 👀 - I'm mainly a front-end web dev but I love all things computer science!

-🌱 - Currently majoring in Computer Science M.S. at Florida State University.
+🌱 - Currently a graduate student at Florida State University getting my master's degree in Computer Science.

+🎓 - I'm also a research assistant for the FSU Dept. of Computer Science.

 🧠 - Learning and experimenting with the following technologies: TypeScript, SolidJS, View Transitions API.

 💙 - Honing my skills in accessibile design and documentation writing.
-I've recently made contributions to the official [MDN](https://github.com/mdn/content) docs.
+Previous contributions include the [MDN](https://github.com/mdn/content) docs.

 ###